 To a certain extent, an agreement between parents can be taken into account when calculating child support.
 As previously stipulated, there is no option in Florida to completely waive child support, but the wishes of both parents can be considered by the presiding judge.
 However, if a judge considers the agreement unfair or that reduced child support from one parent could cause the child undue hardship, they can order the payment of child support regardless of the agreement between spouses.

 These types of variances and extenuating circumstances can add a layer of complexity to your child support agreements.
 Particularly if they alter existing court orders, these need to be petitioned and sufficient supporting evidence provided.
-It is essential to talk to your In Law We Trust, P.A. family law attorney to establish what elements can impact child support responsibilities now and in the future so that they can make appropriate preparations on your behalf.
+It is essential to talk to your In Law We Trust Divorce and Family Lawyers family law attorney to establish what elements can impact child support responsibilities now and in the future so that they can make appropriate preparations on your behalf.